Accurate and convergent energetics of color centers by wavefunction theory: Results

-$h\nu_e$ for the dynamic system was obtained from a vibrational analysis at MECP.
-(We recall that 50-50\% weighing was used in CASSCF, under the condition of which MECP represents a minimum on PES.
-The actual JT surface is not differentiable at MECP.)
-The calculated zero-point JT vibrational energies are 67 and 71 meV for for $^3E$ and $^1E$, respectively, as shown in Fig.~\ref{fig:JT} (black wavy lines).

-Putting these data together, both systems turn out to be strongly coupled, as $h\nu_e$ and $E_{\rm JT}$ are commensurable.
-In the case of $^3E$, where $E_{\rm JT}$ is below $h\nu_e$, the $C_{3v}$ symmetrical MECP is expected to serve as a reasonable molecular model for calculating properties.
-For $^1E$, on the other hand, stronger vibronic coupling is expected and computational results from MECP are less relevant.

-\subsection{Fine structure of triplet states}
+\bigbreak {\bf Fine structure of triplet states}

-By applying quasi-degenerate perturbation theory on the six obtained CASSCF(6,4)/cc-pVDZ eigenstates, we computed the fine-structure splitting of the spin-triplet states.
-The data discussed below were calculated at the ground state ($^3A_2$) equilibrium geometry, and the MECP geometry between $^3E_x$ and $^3E_y$ in the case of $^3E$.
+By introducing SOC and SSC to CASSCF(6e,4o) eigenstates in the framework of quasi-degenerate perturbation theory (QDPT), we computed the fine-structure splitting of the spin-triplet states.
+The data discussed below (and in section S5 of SI) were calculated at the ground state ($(1)^3\bar{A}_2$) equilibrium geometry, and the MECP geometry between $(1)^3\bar{E}_x$ and $(1)^3\bar{E}_y$ in the case of $(1)^3\bar{E}$.
+State-specific orbitals were used to express the CASSCF wavefunctions, with 50-50\% weighing in the latter case.

-The D tensor of the $^3A_2$ state was obtained as the energy difference between the ground QDPT state (corresponding to $^3A_2$, $m_S=0$) and the two lowest excited states ($^3A_2$, $m_S\pm1$).
-We note that spin-spin coupling (SSC) effects dominate in ground-state zero-field splitting - QDPT with only SOC results in three degenerate sublevels for $^3A_2$.
-As shown in the top row of Table~\ref{table:ZFS_data}, a near-exact reproduction of experimental data (D = 3.10 GHz vs the measured D = 2.88 GHz) was achieved.
+The $D$ tensor of the $(1)^3\bar{A}_2$ state was obtained as the energy difference between the ground QDPT state (corresponding to $(1)^3\bar{A}_2$, $m_S=0$) and the two lowest excited states ($(1)^3\bar{A}_2$, $m_S\pm1$).
+We note that spin-spin coupling (SSC) effects dominate in ground-state zero-field splitting - QDPT with only SOC results in three degenerate sublevels for $(1)^3\bar{A}_2$.
+As shown in the top row of Table~\ref{table:ZFS_data}, a fair reproduction of experimental data ($D$ = 3.27 GHz vs the measured $D$ = 2.88 GHz\cite{Loubser-1978}) was achieved.

-Next, we investigated the fine structure of the $^3E$ electronic states.
-In the $C_{3v}$ symmetry of the MECP geometry, two orbitally degenerate states are split into six spin sublevels by SOC and SSC, the relative energy levels of which can be characterized by three parameters: $\lambda_z$, $D_es$ and $\Delta$, see Fig. \ref{fig:ZFS_parameters} for visual explanation.
-The modeling of this splitting is, however, more complicated than simply extracting the raw QDPT energies - some manual processing was required, as described below.
+Next, we investigated the fine structure of the $(1)^3\bar{E}$ electronic states.
+In the $C_{3v}$ symmetry of the MECP geometry, two orbitally degenerate states are split into six spin sublevels by SOC and SSC, the relative energy levels of which can be characterized by three parameters: $\lambda_z$, $D_{es}$ and $\Delta$, see Fig. \ref{fig:ZFS} for visual explanation.
+The modeling of this splitting is, however, more complicated than simply extracting the raw QDPT energies, as the dynamic Jahn-Teller instability of the $(1)^3\bar{E}$ states attenuates the bare $\lambda_z$ and $\Delta$ splitting parameters by the so-called Ham reduction factors\cite{Ham_1968}.

-Firstly, as $E_x$ and $E_y$ electronic states are not entirely degenerate at the level of computation due to numerical noises, $\approx 0.002 eV$ energy difference is observed at the $C_{3v}$ symmetrical MECP geometry.
-Therefore, the electronic energy of the two $^3E$ states of interest were manually adjusted to their average value before the ORCA QDPT treatment.